adj2424/video-chat-website/README.md

 pnpm dev
 ```

+Replace .env.local.template with .env.local and add the credentials.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.